Jimmybubbles/quiz/README.md

 ## purpose

-The quiz requires 5 questions, the user has a countdown clock initiated when they start the quiz, they lose 5 seconds if they get an answer wrong. if the user is able to complete the quiz sucessfully, then they will be asked to save their time with their name into local storage.
+The quiz requires  questions, the user has a countdown that counts down from 75 seconds clock initiated when they start the quiz, they lose 5 seconds if they get an answer wrong. if the user is able to complete the quiz sucessfully, then they will be asked to save their time with their name into local storage.